Security is leadership work

 Security reporting leaders should demand

 Your security update should answer five questions every time.
+If the report cannot support decisions, it is not executive-ready.

-• What changed since last review.
+• What changed since the last review.

 • What is the top current exposure by business impact.